blackstream-x/searchhelper/config_file_structure.md

     with the error message._
   * **Preferred Browser**
-    _If specified and a registered web browser with that key exists, open the URL(s) from this category in that browser instead of the standard browser_
+    _If specified and a registered web browser with that key exists, open the URL(s) from this category in that browser instead of the standard browser._
 * **Deviant Homepages**
   _If the search term is empty, the home pages of the URLs instead of the search pages are opened.
   Normally, the home page is derived from each URL by simply omitting the path part, which ought to be